 Although 0.5mm is generally considered to be a high level of accuracy for any mobile 3D scanning device, one needs to be realistic about the limitations of capture, especially when trying to 3D scan sharp edges on an object.
 In this situation, the software looks to wrap polygons around any sharp edge, which tends to have a softening effect due to the minimum size of polygons it can wrap.

 For this reason, precision engineering applications tend to import 3D scans (usually in STL file format) into professional CAD software.
-This requires converting the 3D scan data (a 3D polygon mesh) into a file format that can be read by the CAD software.
-This means that the file format needs to be converted from STL to STEP or perhaps IGES file format.
+These STL files requires need to be converted from a 3D polygon mesh file into a file format that can be read by the CAD software.
+Hence we tend to convert STL to STEP or perhaps IGES file format.
 This then enables a CAD technician to import the 3D file into CAD engineering software in order to tighten everything up.
 Once everything has been mastered in CAD, it can be output as a physical model using either CNC milling or 3D printing.

 Hence, 3D scanning should not be thought of as a way of capturing an exact copy of an object, but more a means of capturing something very close to the original object, which can then be further developed and perfected in a number of different stages.

 Superscan3D provide a full range of 3D digital services, which enables us to deliver our customers with a complete end-to-end service.
 Find out more